NASA releases Mars landing video: 'Stuff of our dreams' - WTMJ

 CAPE CANAVERAL, Fla.
 (AP) — NASA on Monday released the first high-quality video of a spacecraft landing on Mars, a three-minute trailer showing the enormous orange and white parachute hurtling open and the red dust kicking up as rocket engines lowered the rover to the surface.

-The quality was so good — and the images so breathtaking — that members of the rover team said they felt like they were riding along.
+The footage was so good — and the images so breathtaking — that members of the rover team said they felt like they were riding along.

 The Perseverance rover landed last Thursday near an ancient river delta in Jezero Crater to search for signs of ancient microscopic life.
 After spending the weekend binge-watching the descent and landing video, the team at Jet Propulsion Laboratory in Pasadena, California, shared the video at a news conference.